Symplectic resolutions of quiver varieties: Factoriality of quiver varieties

 \subsection{Formal resolutions}

-Let $\a$ be a non-isotropic imaginary root.
-Though it might not be obvious from Corollary \ref{cor:openfact}, the nature of the obstructions to the existence of a projective symplectic resolution of $\Nak\lambda{\a}\theta$ are quite subtle.
-We have shown that Zariski locally no resolution exists if $\alpha$ is divisible.
+Let $\a$ be a divisible anisotropic root, and assume that $\alpha$ is not of the form $\alpha=2\beta$ with $p(\beta)=2$.
+Though it might not be obvious from Corollary \ref{cor:openfact}, the nature of the obstructions to the existence of a symplectic resolution of $\Nak\lambda{\a}\theta$ is quite subtle.
+We have shown that Zariski locally no resolution exists.
 But then one can ask if a resolution exists \'etale locally, or in the formal neighborhood of a point?
 In this section we give a precise answer to this question.

 \begin{defn} The closed point $x \in \Nak{\lambda}{\a}{\theta}$ is said to be \emph{formally resolvable} if the formal neighborhood $\widehat{\mathfrak{M}}_{\lambda}(\a,\theta)_x$ of $x$ in $ \Nak{\lambda}{\a}{\theta}$ admits a projective symplectic resolution. \end{defn}